 How To Pick A High Chair For Your Special Needs Child

-My first Early Intervention home visit always involves seeing the child sitting in their high chair.
+My first Early Intervention home visits always involve seeing the child sitting in their high chair.
+Why?
 I learn a few very important things.
 I learn how the child is handled by the parent or caregiver, including whether they use the available strapping to secure them.
-Many don’t, and don’t realize that it is part of…… Continue reading How To Pick A High Chair For Your Special Needs Child
+Many don’t, and don’t realize that it is part…… Continue reading How To Pick A High Chair For Your Special Needs Child

 How Therapeutic Listening Enhances Motor Skills